 Haven't found an answer to your question?
 Many security related questions are answered in the Security section of the documentation.

-Does Umbraco Cloud support Let's Encrypt certificates?
+Does Umbraco Cloud support custom certificates?

-Does Umbraco Cloud support http/2?
+Does Umbraco Cloud support HTTP/2?

 There's a ARRAffinity cookie on my site which is not sent over HTTPS, is this a security risk?

 No this is not a security risk.
 This cookie is set by the load balancer (LB) and only used by the LB to track which server your site is on.
 ARRAffinity cookie is a built-in feature of Azure App Service and only useful when your website is being scaled to multiple servers.
 In Umbraco Cloud we cannot scale your site to multiple servers so the cookie is effectively unused.